Bachelor's Degree in Life Sciences

 – 3 ECTS – Objectives:

-- Highlighting physical phenomena present at interfaces: air/liquid, liquid/liquid, and liquid/solid
+- Identification of physical phenomena occurring at interfaces: air/liquid, liquid/liquid, and liquid/solid

-- Characterization of these phenomena and understanding of the challenges involved in formulating dispersed systems in various industries: pharmaceuticals, cosmetics, agri-food, plant protection, etc. For three systems: emulsions, suspensions, and foams.
+- Characterization of these phenomena and understanding the challenges of formulating dispersed systems in various industries: pharmaceuticals, cosmetics, food processing, plant protection, etc. For three types of systems: emulsions, suspensions, and foams

-- Awareness of raw materials used in the formulation of cosmetic and pharmaceutical products.
+- Raising awareness of the raw materials used in the formulation of cosmetic and pharmaceutical products.

 - Surfactants – Dispersed systems – Liquid interfaces – Solid interfaces